-If you are unable to work due to illness/injury, you must personally inform the Clerk of this fact as soon as possible and in any event by no later than the end of the first working day of your absence.
-When you phone in to advise of your absence you must make every effort to speak to your line manager directly.
-Do not simply leave a message with a colleague or send an email or text.
-If you need to leave a message for your line manager, then they may contact you during the day to discuss your absence with you.
-You should provide:
+If you are unable to work due to illness/injury, you must personally inform the Clerk by phone of this fact as soon as possible and in any event by no later than the end of the first working day of your absence.
+If the Clerk is unavailable, please leave a message with the office who will arrange for the Clerk, Chairman or Vice-Chairman of the Council to make contact with you.